 David has a wealth of experience having been admitted as a solicitor in 1992.
 He has specialised in Criminal Defence work throughout his career and is a partner at Olliers.
 He joined the firm in 2008 from JMW Solicitors where he was a partner for 12 years.
 He has been a Duty Solicitor for more than 25 years and is also a Higher Court (Crime) Advocate.

-Admitted as a solicitor in 1992 David has a wealth of experience and is one of the most respected Magistrates Court advocates in the country.
-He has specialised in criminal defence work throughout his career and understands that appearing before a court can be very daunting whatever the nature of the allegation that a person faces.
-If you have been charged with an offence or received a requisition to appear in court it is essential that you seek legal advice as soon as possible.
-If you require advice and representation in connection with Magistrates Court proceedings please do not hesitate to contact David.
-A Duty Solicitor and Higher Court (Crime) Advocate David joined Olliers in 2008 from JMW where he was a partner for 12 years.
-He is a member of Manchester Law Society’s Crown and Magistrates’ Court Committee.
+David is a highly respected Magistrates Court advocate.
+He continues to appear before the court on a daily basis as he has for the last thirty years.
+He is very well aware that appearing before any court can be a very daunting experience whatever the nature of the allegation that a person faces.
+If you have been charged with an offence or have received a requisition to appear in court it is essential that you seek legal advice as soon as possible.
+If you require representation in connection with Magistrates Court proceedings please contact us.

 Listen to David on The Guardian’s Today in Focus podcast

 In May 2020 David contributed to the Guardians Today in Focus podcast in relation to domestic violence ceases and how lockdown is changing the way domestic violence cases are being prosecuted.
 David featured having been court duty solicitor in the domestic violence court at Manchester Magistrates’ Court.
 You can listen to David by clicking here.